paquettm/PHP_Guide/008_Numbers.md

 ## Floats

-A float is a number with a decimal point or a number in exponential form.
+A float (floating-point number) is a number with a decimal point or a number in exponential form.
+The way these numbers are stored with binary digits (0s and 1s) differs from the storage of integers:
+* generally speaking, integers are decimal numbers converted to binary with a maximum of 31 or 63 binary digits and another bit used to store the sign
+* floats are stored in 3 parts: a sign, a mantissa, and an exponent on base 2.
+The mantissa has a limited length and represents all but one significant bits of a floating-point number represented in binary exponential format.
+For this reason, floating-point values are not 100% accurate to represent all numbers.

-2.0, 256.4, 10.358, 7.64E+5, 5.56E-5 are all examples of floats.
+Examples of floats include 2.0, 256.4, 10.358, 7.64E+5, 5.56E-5.

 The float data type can commonly store a value up to 1.7976931348623E+308 (platform dependent), and have a maximum precision of 14 digits.